crazycooky77/ci_project5/README.md

 <img src='media/readme/wf-checkout-confirm.webp' alt='Checkout confirmation wireframe'>

 ## Features
 All user stories, features, and bugs are listed in the repository's projects.
 [For release 1.0, the kanban board can be found here](https://github.com/users/crazycooky77/projects/2/views/1).
+Completed and postponed (Cancelled) features are outlined in the board.

+Some additional minor features have been implemented, to promote customer satisfaction and loyalty, such as mailto links with predefined email subjects and bodies, where customers can request products be stocked, that are not in the database.

+### Future Features
 [For release 1.1, the kanban board is here](https://github.com/users/crazycooky77/projects/3/views/1).
-Both completed and planned features are outlined in the boards.

-Some additional minor features have been implemented, to promote customer satisfaction and loyalty, such as mailto links with predefined email subjects and bodies, where customers can request products be stocked, that are not in the database.
+Postponed User Stories from 1.0 are planned for release 1.1, as well as features and minor bugs identified during initial project release.

 ## Technologies
 - [Balsamiq](https://balsamiq.com/wireframes/) to plan out the pages using wireframes